Outreach Agencies and what they do

 The school’s Educational Psychologist (EP) visits the school for 20 hours per term.
 The EP completes assessments of students raised at year based ‘Year Team Meeting’ and liaises with the SENCO.

 Connexions in Redbridge provides information, advice and guidance to vulnerable young people in year 9 and upwards to support them in planning for transition into further education, training and employment.

-CAMHS Early Intervention in Schools Programme (CEIS) is aimed at children and young people between the ages of 5 – 18 years, at risk of and/or experiencing mental health problems, through the use of evidence-based models of therapeutic and holistic mental health support.
+EWMHS formally known as CAMHS is the Early Intervention in Schools Programme (CEIS) and is aimed at children and young people between the ages of 5 – 18 years, at risk of and/or experiencing mental health problems, through the use of evidence-based models of therapeutic and holistic mental health support.

 Speech and Language Therapy Service

 This service monitors the progress of referred students and provides support programmes for school staff and parents to enable children to communicate to the best of their ability.
 The speech and language therapist may work with students who have eating and swallowing problems too.

 This service provides training to staff and consultation about school environment for visually impaired students.
 The outreach workers also develop specific programmes for students and work with class teachers to assist students to reach their full potential.
 Team members make home visits in order to work with parents/carers on specifically designed programmes to stimulate their child’s use of vision or compensate for lack of vision.

 Roding Primary School provides an outreach service to students which includes: